Chemical & Biochemical Functionalizations

 In the last decade, a strong experience in the field of surface chemical and biochemical functionalization aroused from the activity of designing, micro-fabrication and testing of miniaturized biotechnological devices including DNA micro arrays, immunosensor systems and proteins chips to be used in early cancer diagnostics.
 For all these applications specific modification of surfaces is crucial and mandatory.
 Depending on the final application, proper functional amounts are introduced on surface either to create reactive sites able to covalently anchor biomolecules and to improve the compatibility of materials by preventing nonspecific adsorption which may have an adverse effect on the performance of bio-devices.

-According to the chemical composition of the device/sensible platform selected to “sense” biomolecules, two main derivatization techniques, thus depending on the material chemistry, have been developed and optimized, both based on the spontaneous formation of uniform, densely packed, robust (covalent binding) monolayers, i.e. Self Assembled Monolayers (SAMs):
+According to the chemical composition of the device/sensible platform selected to “sense” biomolecules, two main derivatization techniques, thus depending on the material chemistry, have been developed and optimized, both based on the spontaneous formation of uniform, densely packed, covalent binding monolayers, i.e. Self Assembled Monolayers (SAMs):

-- Silicon and silica based platforms are modified by means of organosilane chemistry (e.g. silanization by 3-aminopropyltriethoxysilane – 3-APTES) both via liquid phase in hydrocarbon solvents and via plasma assisted gas-phase reaction.
-Silanization plasma assisted process has been also applied to high oxygen-content polymeric surfaces (such as Polycarbonate - PC), which surface, chemically inert, can be so modified, introducing monotype functional groups able to covalently bind amino- modified oligonucleotides or antibodies (e.g. Antiangiopoietin).
-The resulting NH2- terminated surface has to be further modified by means of homo-bi-functional linker molecules such as Glutaraldehyde – (GA), so exposing –CHO groups able to form with biomolecules NH2-groups covalent amide bonds.
+- Silicon and Silica based platforms are modified by means of organosilane chemistry (e.g. silanization by 3-aminopropyltriethoxysilane – 3-APTES) both via anhydrous liquid phase in hydrocarbon solvents (Schlenk line) and via plasma assisted gas-phase reaction.
+Silanization plasma assisted process has been also applied to high oxygen-content polymeric surfaces (such as Polycarbonate - PC), which surface, chemically inert, can be so modified, introducing monotype functional groups able to covalently bind amino- modified oligonucleotides or antibodies (e.g. Anti angiopoietin).
+The resulting NH2- terminated surface has to be further modified followed by a further derivatization with succinic anhydride (SA), to generate an ordered flat layer of carboxylic groups.

-The discharge is be excited by a Radio-Frequency generator (RF=13, 56 MHz) in a process chamber which geometry and electrodes configuration are typical of a low-pressure Plasma Enhanced Chemical Vapour Depostion (PECVD) system.
+The discharge is excited by a Radio-Frequency generator (RF=13,56 MHz) in a process chamber whose geometry and electrodes configuration are typical of a low-pressure Plasma Enhanced Chemical Vapour Depostion (PECVD) system.

 Generally, non-equilibrium plasma processes permit the conversion of a wide range of inorganic and organic compounds, in the gas or vapour phase, containing main group elements into charged and neutral molecular-fragments, radicals and atomic species.
 These fragments can then promote surface-modification and functionalization reactions or generate macromolecular thin layers as a result of recombination of nascent species on the surfaces that confine the plasma.
 In addition to deposition of thin polymeric films, we are able to treat several materials in order to: